 These diseases have an early onset, and in some lucky cats be “outgrown” in 2-3 years.
 Some are not so lucky.

 The approach to these cats with both juvenile gingivitis and juvenile periodontitis is similar.
-To have any chance of halting and controlling these conditions aggressive and early intervention is required as if left untreated they will rapidly progress to severe periodontal disease.
+To have any chance of halting and controlling these conditions, aggressive and early intervention is required.
+If left untreated they will rapidly progress to severe periodontal disease.

 It is generally accepted that the susceptibility of patients to develop this condition (juvenile periodontitis) will often subside by two years of age.